Vidvox/vvedu/pages/teaching/teaching_module_2.md

 #### Masking

 1. What is masking?
-- Masking is the process of adding alpha channels to an existing stream
+- Masking is the process of adding alpha channels to an existing stream; useful for compositing layers together in 'over' mode
+- Imagine poking holes in a piece of paper so it shows through to what is behind it
-- Masking category of FX includes Layer Mask, Chroma Mask and Shape Mask
+- Masking category of FX includes options such as Chroma Mask (replace a color with alpha), Quad Mask and Shape Mask (cut out shapes and patterns from an image), and the Layer Mask (use a secondary video stream as a luma key)
 2. Luma Key examples
 - Load 'Luma Key Example' template
 - - Note that the 'Layer Mask' FX is applied to 'Front' and only the sections where the 'Mask' layer is white show through